 A five-year-old child has been found alive, hours after a Yemeni airliner crashed in the Indian Ocean with more than 150 people on board.

+Some bodies have also been recovered from the wreckage of the plane.
 The Yemenia Airbus 310 flight IY626 was flying from the Yemeni capital Sanaa, but many passengers on the plane began their journey in France.

 The EU voiced concern about Yemenia's safety and proposed a world blacklist of those carriers deemed unsafe.